Welcome and congratulations on making the CHOICE to improve your health naturally with acupuncture and massage techniques.

 - avoid big plans for after the treatment – try to set it up so you get to go home and get a wee hour or so to yourself.

-Your treatment can include Massage, Guasha, Cupping, Moxibustion, electro-acupuncture & of course Acupuncture – I will determine what is the best combination for your health based on my diagnosis.
+Your treatment may include Massage, Guasha, Cupping, Moxibustion, electro-acupuncture & of course Acupuncture – I will determine what is the best combination for your health based on my diagnosis.
 I will discuss in detail each of the options, discussing their benefits or any likely side effects – (the affectionate octopus look that is cupping for example!)

 Acupuncture (as most medicines are) is ACCUMULATIVE: this means it is VERY rare that one session is enough to magically fix you!
 I will also suggest some life-style recommendations, it is OF COURSE your choice what you take on board, adjust and I will work with you where your at, without judgement